For some reason, motivation always gets more attention. Everyone

 Like abusive drugs, sugar causes a release of dopamine in the reward center of the brain (22).

-The problem with sugar and many junk foods is that they can cause massive dopamine release much more than we were ever exposed to from foods found in nature (23).
+The problem with sugar and many junk foods is that they can cause

 For this reason, people who have a susceptibility to addiction can become strongly addicted to sugar and other junk foods (24).